rahimrahman/audio-player-real/README.md

 yarn android
 ```

-### Playlist
+### Playing Your Own Playlist

-Modify ./src/data/playlist.json and modify the tracks with your own .mp3 songs.
+Modify ./src/data/playlist.json and add the tracks with your own .mp3 songs.

 ### Testing the App

+Currently, only doing shallow render on PlayerArtwork component.
 ```
 yarn test
 ```